 How to prevent DNS Hijacking

 Check if any DNS changer has changed your DNS.
 If it has, you should change your DNS settings.
 You can check it automatically.
 Alternatively, you can check for the DNS manually.
-Start from checking the DNS mentioned in Router and then in individual computers on your network.
-I would recommend that you flush your Windows DNS Cache and change your router DNS to something like Comodo DNS or Open DNS.
-A secure DNS in the router is better than configuring each computer.
+Start by checking the DNS mentioned in Router and then in individual computers on your network.
+I would recommend that you flush your Windows DNS Cache and change your router DNS to some other DNS like Comodo DNS, Open DNS, Google Public DNS, Yandex Secure DNS, Angel DNS, etc. A secure DNS in the router is better than configuring each computer.

 Now read: What is Domain Hijacking and how to recover a hijacked domain.